droid-php/droid-doc/doc/modules.md

 will result in one (long) line with the new lines and extra white space removed.

-Our Module is now functionally complete and can be integrated into a Target in our Droid Project.
-Let's create the Project configuration file:-
+Our Module is now functionally complete and can be included in a Target within our Droid Project.
+Let's create the Project configuration file:

 ```yaml
 name: "Testing the duplicity-backup Module"